 Enduro and all-mountain bikes

-Enduro and all-mountain bikes are increasingly popular, particularly with riders who like all-day adventures in mountain environments.
-Enduro racing sees riders tackle timed technical descents with untimed uphill liaison sections.
+All-mountain and enduro mountain bikes are increasingly popular, particularly with riders who like all-day adventures in mountain environments.
+They’re able to handle climbs and combine versatility with capable handling for techy descents.

-This type of bike will usually be full-suspension, and will have more travel than a trail bike – around 160–170mm.
-Aside from enduro racing, this type of bike is great for riders who like technical terrain and long days out exploring natural trails and mountains.
+This type of bike will usually be a full-suspension setup, and will have more travel than a trail bike – around 160 to 170mm.
+Aside from enduro racing, this type of bike is great for riders who like technical terrain and long days out exploring natural trails and mountain routes.

 They’re an increasingly popular choice for mountain bike holidays in places such as the French Alps, Canada’s Whistler and similar.